Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Exactly what happens if I assign a value to a variable that’s not large enough to hold it? [p.
-146]
+Q: Exactly what happens if I assign a value to a variable that’s not large enough to hold it?

 </div>
 <!-- END: div -->